bdecelis/deep-whisper/README.md

 Given an audio file, deep-whisper produces:

 - **A full text transcript** of the spoken content
-- **Sentence-level timestamps**: when each sentence starts and ends
+- **Sentence-level timestamps** — when each sentence starts and ends
-- **Word-level timestamps**: when each individual word starts and ends
+- **Word-level timestamps** — when each individual word starts and ends
-- **Confidence scores**: how certain the pipeline is about each word and sentence
+- **Confidence scores** — how certain the pipeline is about each word and sentence
 - **Flags** for words or segments where the pipeline is uncertain

-All of this is returned as structured JSON, making it straightforward to consume from any downstream tool, subtitle generators, video editors, language model pipelines, or custom applications.
+All of this is returned as structured JSON, making it straightforward to consume from any downstream tool — subtitle generators, video editors, language model pipelines, or custom applications.

 ---